ntustison/PaperANTsX/Text/intro.md

-[@Klein:2009aa], the authors reported an extensive evaluation using multiple neuroimaging datasets analyzed by fourteen different registration tools, including the Symmetric Normalization (SyN) algorithm [@Avants:2008aa] found in ANTs  and found that "ART, SyN, IRTK, and SPM’s DARTEL Toolbox gave the best results according to overlap and distance measures, with ART and SyN delivering the most consistently high accuracy across subjects and label sets."
+[@Klein:2009aa], the authors reported an extensive evaluation using multiple neuroimaging datasets analyzed by fourteen different registration tools, including the Symmetric Normalization (SyN) algorithm [@Avants:2008aa] found in ANTs, and found that "ART, SyN, IRTK, and SPM’s DARTEL Toolbox gave the best results according to overlap and distance measures, with ART and SyN delivering the most consistently high accuracy across subjects and label sets."
 This superior performance was reinforced in a completely different pulmonary imaging